Presidential Spokesman Roque calls IMF chief 'Agnes Legarda' in tweet

 MANILA, Philippines – Philippine Presidential Spokesman Harry Roque Jr may have been a bit too excited about posting on social media about his meeting International Monetary Fund (IMF) Managing Director Christine Lagarde.

-On Friday, November 10, Roque tweeted and posted on Facebook about the meeting but erroneously referred to Lagarde as "Agnes Legarda."
+On Friday, November 10, Roque tweeted and posted on Facebook about the meeting in Vietnam but erroneously referred to Lagarde as "Agnes Legarda."

-In the photo, he is standing beside Lagarde in the middle of a jam-packed day in Vietnam where he is part of the Philippine delegation attending the Asia-Pacific Economic Cooperation Summit.
+In the photo, he is standing beside Lagarde in the middle of a jam-packed day in Da Nang, Vietnam where he is part of the Philippine delegation attending the Asia-Pacific Economic Cooperation Summit.

 This is Roque's first international conference as President Rodrigo Duterte's spokesman.